 Many of the Rockley Cottages, walls and farm buildings are of Sarsen Stone.
 The surrounding Downs are littered with Sarsen; dig almost anywhere in Rockley and you will come across these stones.
 The name Sarsen is said to have come from mediaeval times when the Saracens were well known as foreigners and their name was applied to these foreign stones.in a limestone district.
 Alternatively, the name may have developed from the AngloSaxon SAR, meaning trouble and STAN meaning stone.
 Looking at some of the huge Sarsen stones unearthed from the many trenches being dug in Rockley at present, it would seem "trouble stone" would be the more likely derivation.

-In Rockley Firs -
+In Rockley Firs - a tale of poaching.

 About the beginning of the First World War, Alfred Williams of Swindon collected and collated folk songs from the area of the “Upper Thames”, amongst which was “In Rockley Firs”.
 Willams said of this song: